gousepashaa/ai-PR-desc-reviewer/smart-pr-description-generator/README.md

-# Smart PR Description Generator
+# Smart PR Description Reviewer

-An AI-powered GitHub Action that automatically generates comprehensive pull request descriptions by analyzing code changes, commit messages, and related context.
+An AI-powered GitHub Action that automatically reviews and validates pull request descriptions to ensure they provide adequate context and accurately explain code changes.

 ## Problem Solved